Continuous and discrete Neumann systems on Stiefel varieties as matrix generalizations of the Jacobi-Mumford systems: The spectral curve

 In the next section the genera of ${\cal S}', {\cal C}'$ will be used to calculate the dimension of the Abelian subvarieties of the Jacobian of ${\cal S}'$, which are related to complex invariant tori of the system.

-\paragraph{The case $r=2$.} In this simplest case it is possible to calculate the genera $g_0, g$ without tedious calculations based on the above Puiseux expansions.
+\paragraph{The case $r=2$.} In this simplest case it is possible to calculate the genera $g_0, g$ without long calculations based on the above Puisaux expansions.
 Namely, the curve $\tilde{\mathcal C}$ in \eqref{eq_C} takes the simple form

 which, under the birational change $\mu= -{\cal I}_{2}(\lambda)/2 + y/2$, gives the Weierstrass hyperelliptic form